Getting your vitamin B3 dosage/RDA is critical.

-Vitamin B3, also called niacin, is an important factor in maintaining healthy cholesterol levels in your body.
+Vitamin B3, also called niacin, is a water soluble vitamin that plays a role in maintaining healthy cholesterol levels in your body.
 It also minimizes your risk of heart disease, and helps you to maintain healthy sugar levels in your body.

 However, in some cases, you may be mildly niacin deficient.
 This can cause fatigue, canker sores, vomiting, depression and poor circulation to occur.
 There are cases of severe niacin deficiency, which is called pellagra.

-Vitamin B3 RDA
+What’s You Vitamin B3 RDA?

-The RDA for men over 14 years of age, the RDA is 16 mg per day.
-For women over 14 years of age, the RDA is 14 mg per day.
+The RDA for men over 14 years of age is 16 mg per day.
+For women over 14 years of age, the niacin RDA is 14 mg per day.
 Children under 14 have a varying RDA that depends on their age.
 The vitamin B3 RDA for children under 14 can be anywhere from 2 to 16 mg per day.

-How Much Vitamin B3 Should You Take
+How Much Vitamin B3 Should You Take?

 When it comes to supplementing niacin, your vitamin B3 dosage should be determined by your GP.
-In the case of using niacin to lower your cholesterol, you should check with your GP to determine if niacin in conjunction with lipids could be of benefit to you.
-Niacin boosts good HDL cholesterol and lowers your triglycerides, so it has often been used in the treatment of high cholesterol.
+In the case of using niacin to lower your bad cholesterol, you should check with your GP to determine if niacin in conjunction with lipids could be of benefit to you.
+Niacin boosts good cholesterol and lowers your triglycerides, so it has often been used in the treatment of high cholesterol.

 In some cases, niacin has also been used to treat children developing insulin dependent diabetes.
 A vitamin B3 dosage of 100 mg to 200 mg are used to supplement and treat the effects, based on their age and weight.
 This treatment is monitored very closely by their GP.

-Should You Take Vitamin B3 Supplements
+Should You Take Vitamin B3 Supplements?

-Vitamin B3 supplements come in varying sized doses, and you will often see the formula marked “flush free”.
+Vitamin B3 supplements come in varying sized doses, and you will often see the formula marked as “flush free”.
 This is because when you ingest high levels of niacin, your skin will become red and hot, and can sometimes become itchy.
-This is referred to as a niacin flush.
+This side effect is referred to as a niacin flush.
 The niacin flush usually lasts less than an hour.

 Some women take niacin supplements for their skin.
 It does lend a healthy glow and overall radiant appearance to your skin.
 You should consult your physician if you are trying to enhance the glow of your skin with vitamin B3 supplements.